amoshnin/JS-D3/README.md

 # Projects that include

-- Curated list of my Data Visualizations (D3.js) and interactable animations (react-native-reanimated).
+- Curated list of my Data Visualizations (D3.js) and interactable animations
-- Repository includes a huge variety of dynamic and interactive graphs/charts for both Web (React) and Mobile (React Native).
+- Repository includes a huge variety of dynamic and interactive graphs/charts made using the D3.JS library

 ## Projects index (with images)